holaphil/amazing-maple-e08ae/src/pages/index.md

           experience turning a novel idea into an innovative product.
         image_alt: Solve Problems
         actions: []
+      - title: Stand up for the customer
+        content: >
+          **Empathy** for the user (customer or client) is not a nice to have, it **is a requirement**.
+I make the time necessary to appreciate the challenges they face so that, together with our entire team, we build the right products that serve the best interest of our customers.
+          Happy customers equal happy clients, partners, investors.
       - title: Unify teams
         content: >
           Throughout my career I have had the pleasure building teams and